sabel83/preshell/README.md

 The output of this command can be long, since it displays all macros and their actual definition.

+### Detecting that a header file is included into a shell

+If you are a developer of a header file, you might be interested if it is used from Preshell or not.
+Preshell defines the `__PRESHELL` macro by default which you can check, but note that this macro may be undefined.

+It is also possible to check the version of Preshell.
+The macros `__PRESHELL_MAJOR`, `__PRESHELL_MINOR` and `__PRESHELL_PATCH` are provided for that.
+Note that these macros can also be undefined or redefined.

 ## License

 Preshell is published under the